Alex7722/macro_AA/Readme.md

 We agree with those who consider that developing collective quantitative tools could help historians to confront this challenge.
-The issues and uses of quantitative tools in history of economics have been the topic of many discussions in our field—see for instance @backhouse1998,
-@claveau2016 and the *Journal of Economic Methodology* special issue in 2018, in particular @edwards2018a and @cherrier2018a—, but the technical barrier posed by the methods remains an obstacle for many historians.
+The issues and uses of quantitative tools in history of economics have been the topic of many discussions in our field—see for instance Backhouse (1998), Claveau and Gingras (2016) and the *Journal of Economic Methodology* special issue in 2018, in particular Edwards, Giraud, and Schinckus (2018) and Cherrier and Svorenčík (2018)—, but the technical barrier posed by the methods remains an obstacle for many historians.
 The challenges and opportunities that a quantitative history brings are particularly useful to the recent history of macroeconomics.
 Practising macroeconomists are eager to tell narratives of the evolution of their field that serve the purpose of intervening on current debates, by